roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

 - Left Click - Select/Deselect
 - Left Click & Hold + Drag - Multi-Select/Deselect
 - Mouse Wheel - Zoom
-- Right Click & Hold + Drag - Pan Art
+- Right Click & Hold + Drag - Move camera

 We also updated the gem sprite with a new 3D rotation animation to help increase the motion and response of the interactions.
 The new animation felt good on the single click select, but we also found that when drag selecting multiple pixels it created a fun ripple motion effect which felt encouraging, adding an extra layer to the feedback loop.